KeKeJin/Barnes-Hut-Galaxy-Simulator/README.md

 This is a galaxy simulator implemented with Barnes Hut Algorithm.

 ## Background
 Barnes-Hut Algorithm is a novel and clever algorithm in solving the famous n-body problem, which is used to predict the motion of individual objects under the influence of other objects in a cosmological setting.
-By the usage of tree data structure and grouping nearby bodies, Barnes-Hut Algorithm reduces the time complexity from the brute force O(n^2) to O(nlogn).\n
+By the usage of tree data structure and grouping nearby bodies, Barnes-Hut Algorithm reduces the time complexity from the brute force O(n^2) to O(nlogn).

 Read more: [wikipedia](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation)

 ## Installation